 In most cases, treatments for PIH will be the same as those available for Melasma, including over the counter or prescription topical medications, hydroquinone therapy, and sun protection.

 5 – Folliculitis & Pseudo-Folliculitis Barbae (Razor Bumps)

-Folliculitis and Pseudo-Folliculitis Barbae is the medical terminology used to describe the razor bumps that can affect anyone in all areas of the body where hair is shaved, plucked, or waxed.
+Folliculitis and Pseudo-Folliculitis Barbae is the medical terminology used to describe the razor bumps that can affect anyone in all areas of the body where the hair is shaved, plucked, or waxed.
 This condition occurs when the body has an adverse, inflammatory response to shaving usually due to folliculitis (ingrown hairs).
 It is very common among African American males.

 Most cases of folliculitis and pseudo-folliculitis barbae are due to damaging hair removal products or techniques.
-Making changes to your grooming practices, such as switching for shaving with razors to trimming hair with clippers will typically help to ensure you avoid this condition or improve it.
+Making changes to your grooming practices, such as switching for shaving with razors to trimming the hair with clippers will typically help to ensure you avoid this condition or improve it.
 For severe cases or those that don’t clear up on their own, a dermatologist may prescribe antibiotic gel and/or oral antibiotics, a topical steroid or retinoid, and/or laser treatments.

 6 – Acne Keloidalis Nuchae

 Acne Keloidalis Nuchae (AKN) usually affects the hair growing around the nape of the neck, and it can last for years.
 It occurs when hairs on the back of the head and neck grow into the skin.
 This causes inflammation and can lead to scar tissue.
 This skin condition most often impacts people of African descent, and it is 20 times more common in males.

 Treatment for AKN may include topical antibiotics and steroidal gels to suppress inflammation.
 A dermatologist may also recommend steroidal injections.
 Serious cases may require surgical removal.
 In early cases, laser hair removal has proven to be an effective preventive measure.